U.S. Midwest Corn & Soybean Yield Trends

 Only a bit over 300,000 acres were added to the March 20/21 U.S. soybean acreage estimate, which came in at 83.8 million acres and below market expectations.
 But this too will be the 3rd highest planted soybean acreage on record.
 North Dakota saw a reduction by 9% vs. March, but the Delta states and Indian saw increases in acreage.
 (Please see charts below)

-It's also that time of year for seasonality to kick in as it has worked 30 out of the past 30 years!
-Futures tend to peak from June 15 – July 15.
-The real impact of the lower corn acreage is that, in one move, the USDA removed about 800 million bushels (or more) off their starting supply for 20/21.
-The game has been changed, at least until more is known on yield, which is facing pressure from hot and dry weather.
-New crop corn and soybean futures have already broken above their trading range.
+The real impact of the lower corn acreage is that, in one move, the USDA removed about 1 billion bushels off their U.S. 20/21 corn production estimate.
+The game has been changed, at least until more is known on yield, which still has hot and dry weather on the radar, despite recent favorable weather.

 U.S. soil moisture is below the long-term average